 Vermont’s bedrock contains naturally occurring elements such as radioactive elements (uranium, radium and radon), iron, arsenic, and manganese.
 Nitrate is a compound that occurs naturally in water in low background amounts, while fluoride is a naturally occurring mineral.

 Some contaminants are human-made and enter water sources because of human activities.

 Natural Drinking Water Contaminants and/or Issues

-The Health Department recommends testing your private water source for these natural drinking water contaminants: coliform, arsenic, and hardness plus other contaminants.
-Find out what you should test
+The Health Department recommends testing your private water source for natural drinking water contaminants including coliform bacteria and hardness.

 Coliform is a family of bacteria common in soils, plants and animals.
 The coliform family is made up of several groups.
 One group is fecal coliform, which is found in the intestinal tracts of warm-blooded animals including humans.
 Fecal coliform in drinking water or at swimming sites means that human or animal waste has been or is present.
 This may be a cause for concern because many diseases can be spread from human or animal waste.

 - The presence of some fecal material in lakes, ponds, and rivers is part of the natural environment.
 As long as the level of fecal coliform bacteria is low, swimming is relatively safe.

 - In drinking water, however, any fecal coliform presence is a warning sign that action should be taken.

 Do not drink water that has tested positive for bacterial contamination.